 To watch this video in another language, click on the links below.

 If your cervical screening is overdue, you may be invited to take part in the YouScreen study.
 We want to make cervical screening easier.
 People who do not have regular cervical checks are more likely to develop cervical cancer.
-We are offering eligible women living in parts of north and east London, the opportunity to take a self-test kit for cervical screening called YouScreen.
+We are offering eligible women and people with a cervix living in parts of north and east London, the opportunity to take a self-test kit for cervical screening called YouScreen.
 For more information about the YouScreen study, click here.